 The purpose of ultrasound scans is not to identify the gender of your baby.
 However, if you would like us to, we will look for the gender at the 20-week scan after we have completed all the physical checks.
-If you have asked us to assess the gender, we do not give 100% certainty for this and cannot guarantee that we will get the gender of your baby correct.
+If you have asked us to assess the gender, we cannot guarantee that we will get the gender of your baby correct.
 If your baby is lying in an awkward position, or you have a raised body mass index, it may not be possible to see the gender and no further scans will be offered.
 We will not tell you the gender of your baby unless you ask to be told.
 If you do want to know the gender of your baby, we will tell you and write it on the ultrasound report.